-The students listed below will receive invitations to a special reception celebrating this year’s winners at noon Saturday, Dec.
+The students listed below received invitations to a special reception celebrating the winners on Saturday, Dec.
 14, 2013, in the Grand Rapids Art Museum’s Cook Auditorium.
-A total of 15 winners in each age group will be honored on stage.
-Each will be presented with a certificate and a check for $100 as their artwork is projected on a large screen so they can pose with their award and artwork.
-The three winners of the $250 Mark Heckman Special Merit Award (one in each age group) will be announced during the award ceremony.
-Light refreshments of cider and donuts will be served following the ceremony.
+A total of 15 winners in each age group were honored on stage.
+Each was presented with a certificate and a check for $100 as their artwork was projected on a large screen so they could pose with their award and artwork.
+The three winners of the $250 Mark Heckman Special Merit Award (one in each age group) were announced during the award ceremony.

-You will be able to view a gallery of the winning artwork by clicking a link found toward the bottom of this page tomorrow.
+You can view a gallery of the winning artwork by clicking the link found toward the bottom of this page.
 Congratulations to all of the winning students, including our first three-time winner, Eleanor Iorio and two-time winners Ethan Karnes, Alexa Pearson and Alex Yang.

-Age 9-12 Winners Angela Anderanin, 10; Wattles Elementary Adam Carey, 11; Nickels Intermediate Kevin Chang, 9; Bemis Elementary Arlene Chen, 11; Boulan Park Middle Eleanor Iorio, 11; East Grand Rapids Middle Regan Lee, 11; Detroit Country Day Middle Jingjia Li, 10; Bemis Elementary Hayden Long, 11; Schoolcraft Elementary Sandhya Manivasagam, 10; Bemis Elementary Emma McCloud, 12; Byron Center West Middle Anna Pavlak, 12; Byron Center West Middle Purvi Raj, 10; Bemis Elementary Anjana Suresh, 11; Smith Middle Erin Turnbach, 9; Wattles Elementary Alexander Yang, 9; Wattles Elementary Anthony Zhang, 12; Boulan Park Middle
+Age 9-12 Winners: Angela Anderanin, 10; Wattles Elementary Adam Carey, 11; Nickels Intermediate Kevin Chang, 9; Bemis Elementary Eleanor Iorio, 11; East Grand Rapids Middle Regan Lee, 11; Detroit Country Day Middle Jingjia Li, 10; Bemis Elementary Hayden Long, 11; Schoolcraft Elementary Sandhya Manivasagam, 10; Bemis Elementary Emma McCloud, 12; Byron Center West Middle Anna Pavlak, 12; Byron Center West Middle Purvi Raj, 10; Bemis Elementary Anjana Suresh, 11; Smith Middle Erin Turnbach, 9; Wattles Elementary Alexander Yang, 9; Wattles Elementary Anthony Zhang, 12; Boulan Park Middle

-Age 13-17 Winners Andrea Beary, 16; Caledonia High Jimmy Cobb, 14; North Muskegon High Liz Diemer, 17; NorthPointe Christian High Hannah Flier, 17; Byron Center High Ethan Karnes, 17; Byron Center High Rachael Kruithof, 17; South Christian High Brianna Naughton, 13; Smith Middle Teada Ngin, 17; Careerline Tech Center Jessica Owen, 17; South Christian High Joel Palmateer, 17; Careerline Tech Center Josiah Sherk, 14; Forest Hills Eastern High Maggie Tolsma, 16; NorthPointe Christian High Gabriella Vick, 17; Careerline Tech Center Emily Westhouse, 15; South Christian High Alaina Wierenga, 16; South Christian High Zoe Wilson, 16; Careerline Tech Center Click here to visit the Grand Rapids Art Museum website and learn more about GRAM programs.
+Age 13-17 Winners: Jimmy Cobb, 14; North Muskegon High Liz Diemer, 17; NorthPointe Christian High Hannah Flier, 17; Byron Center High Ethan Karnes, 17; Byron Center High Rachael Kruithof, 17; South Christian High Brianna Naughton, 13; Smith Middle Teada Ngin, 17; Careerline Tech Center Jessica Owen, 17; South Christian High Joel Palmateer, 17; Careerline Tech Center Josiah Sherk, 14; Forest Hills Eastern High Maggie Tolsma, 16; NorthPointe Christian High Gabriella Vick, 17; Careerline Tech Center Emily Westhouse, 15; South Christian High Alaina Wierenga, 16; South Christian High Zoe Wilson, 16; Careerline Tech Center